codice/saml-conformance/README.md

            not provided, the default values will use Distributed Data Framework (DDF)'s parameters.

     OPTIONS
-           -debug
+           -ddf, --ddf
+                Runs the DDF profile.
+If provided runs the optional SAML V2.0 Standard Specification rules required by DDF.

+           -debug, --debug
                 Enables debug mode which enables more logging.
 This mode is off by default.

-           -ddf
-                Runs the DDF profile.
-If provided runs the optional SAML V2.0 Standard Specification rules required by DDF.
+           -h, --help
+		        Displays the possible arguments.

-           -i path
+           -i path, --implementation=path
                 The path to the directory containing the implementation's plugin and metadata.
                 The default value is /implementations/ddf.

-           -l
+           -l, --lenient
                 When an error occurs, the SAML V2.0 Standard Specification requires an IdP to respond with a 200 HTTP status code and a valid SAML response containing an error <StatusCode>.